olivier-carrere/redaction-technique.org/src/content/docs/en/Process/validation-et-controle-qualite.md

 ---
-title: "Validation and quality control
+title: "Validation and quality control"
 description: "The content must be validated before delivery."
 ---